Parametric determinism: Skeptical reply

-Because terrible illusions can occur, some historians are skeptical about the ability of people to change the world for the better in any real and lasting way.
-Postmodernism casts doubt on the existence of progress in history as such—if e.g. Egyptians built the Great Pyramid of Giza in 2500 BC, and Buzz Aldrin and Neil Armstrong landed on the moon in 1969, this represents no progress for humanity.

-However, Mandel argued that this skepticism is itself based on perceptions of what people are able to know about their situation and their history.
-Ultimately, the skeptic believes that it is impossible for people to have sufficient knowledge of a kind that they can really change the human condition for the better, except perhaps in very small ways.
-It just is what it is.
-This skeptical view does not necessarily imply a very "deterministic" view of history however; history could also be viewed as an unpredictable chaos or too complex to fathom.

-However, most politicians and political activists (including Mandel himself) at least do not believe that history generally is an unpredictable chaos, because in that case their own standpoints would be purely arbitrary and be perceived as purely arbitrary.
-Usually, they would argue, the chaos is limited in space and time, because in perpetual chaos, human life can hardly continue anyway; in that case, people become reactive beasts.
-Since people mostly do want to survive, they need some order and predictability.
-One can understand what really happened in history reasonably well, if one tries.
-Human beings can understand human experience because they are human, and the more relevant experience they obtain, the better they can understand it.

 Conscious human action, Mandel argues, is mainly non-arbitrary and practical, it has a certain "logic" to it even if people are not (yet) fully aware of this.
 The reality they face is ordered in basic ways, and therefore can be meaningfully understood.
 Masses of people might go into a "mad frenzy" sometimes that might be difficult to explain in rational terms, but this is the exception, not the rule.
 What is true is that a situation of chaos and disorder (when nothing in society seems to work properly anymore) can powerfully accentuate the irrational and non-rational aspects of human behaviour.
 In such situations, people with very unreasonable ideas can rise to power.
 This is, according to Mandel, part of the explanation of fascism.